JD-accounts/oxygenna/docs/src/templates/pages/customisation/logo.md

     Note - Use the same image size as the template for the best results.
 </div>

-If you want to change the image filename used for the template logo edit the following line in app.js.
+If you want to change the image filename used for the template logo edit the following line in config.triangular.settings.js

-    logo: 'assets/images/logo.png',
+    triSettingsProvider.setLogo('assets/images/logo.png');

 # Changing the template name

-To change the name that is shown in the logo bar at the top of the sidemenu & loading animation just edit the following lines in app.js.
+To change the name that is shown in the logo bar at the top of the sidemenu & loading animation just edit the following line in config.triangular.settings.js

-    .constant('APP', {
-        name: 'triangular',
-        logo: 'assets/images/logo.png',
-        version: '1.0',
-        languages: [{
-            name: 'LANGUAGES.ENGLISH',
-            key: 'en'
-        },{
-            name: 'LANGUAGES.FRENCH',
-            key: 'fr'
-        }],
-        defaultSkin: 'cyan-cloud'
-    })

-Change the name property to the name of your app.
+    triSettingsProvider.setName('triangular');

+# Changing the template version

+To change the version number that is shown in the footer just edit the following line in config.triangular.settings.js

+    triSettingsProvider.setVersion('2.0');